Rules Package Overview

 - A rule package contains one or more rules plus the fact model that is needed to support the rules.
 You deploy rule packages individually to the Rules Engine.

-When you select an existing rule package in the Explorer Tree, four tabs are displayed in the Details Panel:
+When you select an existing rule package in the left navigation, four tabs are displayed:

 - The General tab displays the basic information for the rule package, such as name, type, and the associated templates.